 Of course, additional assistance will be required to ensure that workers in transitioning industries are able to retrain and take advantage of the newly created job opportunities.
-This assistance can come in many forms, including tax credits and subsidies for businesses in fossil fuel-dependent communities, job training, small business loan access, and support for fossil fuel pension programs, many of which, like the Pension Benefits Corporation, are running huge budget deficits.
+This assistance can come in many forms, including tax credits and subsidies for businesses in fossil fuel-dependent communities, job training, small business loan access, and support for fossil fuel pension programs, many of which, like the Pension Benefits Corporation, 17 are running huge budget deficits.

 Enormous health benefits are also associated with the transition to a zero-carbon economy.
-Emissions of $PM{2.5}$, a dangerous pollutant that causes adverse health effects including premature death, drop nearly 90 percent by 2050.
-SO_x and NO_x emissions, which form secondary $PM{2.5}$ and also contribute to premature death, drop by more than 90 and 65 percent, respectively.
-As a result, the 1.5 C Scenario avoids nearly 20,000 premature deaths in 2030.
-By 2050, the scenario avoids more than 65,000 premature deaths, nearly 2 million asthma attacks, nearly 38,000 hospital admissions, and more than 6.5 million lost workdays
+Emissions of $PM{2.5}$, a dangerous pollutant that causes adverse health effects including premature death, from fuel combustion to percent by 2050.
+SO_x and NO_x emissions, which form secondary $PM{2.5}$ and also contribute to premature death, drop by more than 42 and 50 percent, respectively.
+As a result, the 1.5°C Scenario avoids more than 17,000 premature deaths in 2030.
+By 2050, the scenario avoids more than 45,000 premature deaths, nearly 1.4 million asthma attacks, over 26,000 hospital admissions, and more than 4.5 million lost workdays.